finance calculator

 Deep dive

-Estimate how much you need saved for retirement by entering annual spending, withdrawal rate, years in retirement, and inflation.
+Estimate how much you need saved for retirement by entering annual spending, withdrawal rate, years in retirement, and an inflation assumption.

-Use it as a quick baseline for 4% rule checks or more conservative drawdown plans before meeting with an advisor.
+Use this retirement needs calculator as a quick baseline for 4% rule checks or more conservative drawdown plans before meeting with a financial advisor.

 FAQs